jmadden/outbound-calling-example/README.md

 ## Use Case

-Connect an incoming call to a Twilio Phone number to another phone number or Voice Client address.
+Connect an incoming call to a Twilio Phone number to another phone.

 ## Requirements

 - A [Twilio](https://twilio.com) account
-- Node.js version 12 or higher and npm
+- Node.js version 14 or higher and npm
 - [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart) with the [Serverless Plugin](https://www.twilio.com/docs/twilio-cli/plugins#available-plugins)

 ## Twilio Technologies Used